JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 --data-raw '{"query":...}
 ```

-An experimental [node.js client and CLI][1] can be found on Github.
+An experimental [node.js client and CLI][1] is available on Github.

 [1]: https://github.com/JupiterOne/jupiterone-client-nodejs